atimpone/aws-foundation-journey/README.md

 ### Establish Initial Development Environments

-By following this guide, in as little as a few hours, your organization can establish an initial secure foundation and development environment in AWS.
+By following this guide, in about a day, your organization can establish an initial secure foundation and development environments in AWS.

 #### Review and Refine Requirements and Solution Design